Braffolk/typed-gml/README.md

 1. Optmisations to the lookup map, should preferably be replaced with a simpler array lookup
 2. Method type checks
 3. Add non-struct types (strings, numbers, etc)

+# Known Issues
+* Only struct initialised in a script can be used right now, struct constructors created in an object will fail